indygreg/python-build-standalone/README.rst

 Windows
 -------

 Visual Studio 2017 (or later) is required.

-ActivePerl must be installed.
+A compatible Windows SDK is required (10.0.17763.0 as per CPython 3.7.2).

 How It Works
 ============